 Day 2: Cancha Cancha – Qeuñaqocha

 After breakfast, we set off uphill to the Pachacuteq pass through typical Puna landscape, where we can observe the three lakes of Azulqocha and also part of the Inka trail in the area.
 After about 4 hours, we arrive at a pass with a view of the Pitusiray – Sahuasiray snow-capped peak.
-After taking some photos, we continue walking for another 45 minutes.
+After taking some photos, we continue walking for another 30 minutes through the pass

 Then we begin our descent to Qeullaqocha, a spectacular lake which makes a great place to have lunch.
 We can see birds native to the high-Andean lake.